1LaoWangYinCang/7mSports/README.md

-# XiGua Sports Master
+# XiGua Sports expert

-XiGua Sports Master is a booking platform for sports competitive fitness places.
-It is committed to promoting popular and professional sports competitive fitness places, so that people can efficiently and high-quality book to the sports competitive fitness places they want to go in their daily life.
+XiGua Sports expert is a booking platform for sports venues.
+We are committed to promoting popular and professional sports venues in Chengdu, so that people can efficiently and high-quality book to the sports venues they want to go in their daily life.

-The sports competitive fitness place launched by our app is clean and hygienic, with professional sports equipment and strong sports atmosphere.
-We show a variety of sports venues, including gym, fighting hall, boxing hall, archery club, fencing hall and other sports venues.
-All kinds of sports competitive fitness places can meet the user's selection and appointment.
+Our sports venues are clean and hygienic, with professional sports equipment and strong sports atmosphere.
+We show a variety of sports venues, including equestrian club, fighting hall, boxing hall, archery club, fencing hall and other sports venues.
+These full range of sports venues can meet the user's selection and appointment.

-Our app has classified these sports competitive fitness places in great detail, helping users quickly find the sports competitive fitness places they want to book.

-Our app also has the function of collecting sports competition and fitness places.
-You can put your favorite sports competitive fitness places in the collection list, so that you can place an order and make an appointment next time.
+Our app classifies these sports venues in great detail, helping users quickly find the sports venues they want to book.
+Our app also has the function of collecting sports venues.
+You can put your favorite sports venues in the collection list, so that you can place your next order, browse and make an appointment.

-Our app also introduces the rules and skills of each competitive sport, so that you can fully understand these competitive sports and enjoy them more.
-At the same time, you can share these knowledge points with others.
+Our app also introduces the skills and knowledge of various competitive sports, so that you can have a better understanding of these sports and enjoy them more.
+At the same time, you can share the skills and knowledge of these competitive sports with others.

-Move so that you have a tough competitive spirit and a strong body!
+Go beyond your limits, celebrate your victory over yourself, and become an expert at sports.

-If you have any questions, please contact us as follows :cdwmxqobm@sina.com
+If you have any questions, please contact us as follows :qingdaokaifazhe@163.com